 Professor Summerton is also involved on the international stage.
 He has authored chapters on Clinical Nutrition in Davidsons Principles and Practice of Medicine, a textbook that is widely used internationally for the training of medical students and doctors.
 He has visited hospitals in Egypt and Nigeria, where he was invited to teach and lecture in gastroenterology and endoscopy.

 Professor Summerton is committed to providing quality care for patients in his own practice and within the wider NHS.
-He is a Non Executive Director of Hope Citadel Healthcare, which runs GP services in areas of social disadvantage.
+He is an elected Governor for the Stockport NHS Foundation Trust.
+For a number of years, he was the Chair of the Board for Hope Citadel Healthcare, a non-profit making Community Interest Company, which provides GP care in areas of poverty and deprivation.